ucfopen/Materia-Docs/_v11_support/managing-users.md

 Users can be looked up using their name or email address.
 It's extremely important to remember that user administration is limited to users within Materia itself.
 When an instructor or student authenticates with Materia, either through the LMS or via direct login, Materia will verify whether a row in the user table exists with their information.
 If a row does not exist, Materia will try and create one.

-> In some rare circumstances, users logging in to Materia for the first time may encounter an HTTP 500 error.
+> In some rare circumstances, users logging in to Materia for the first time may encounter an error.
 This is typically due to a collision in email addresses.
 It may be worth investigating whether the email associated with the user is already in use by another user in Materia.

 If a user is part of your institution but does not appear in search results, it is likely they have not interacted with Materia previously.
 They must authenticate with Materia at least to be eligible for certain actions, like being given access to a widget instance.